Israel agreed to a ceasefire with Iran. Could Gaza be next?

 Attacks on civilians attempting to access food supplies are escalating, with more than 500 people killed by the Israeli military while seeking aid since May 27, according to the health ministry.

-In a Tuesday statement, the UN Office for the Coordination of Humanitarian Affairs (OCHA) called Israel’s actions “a likely war crime.”
+In a Tuesday statement, the UN Office for the High Commissioner on Human Rights (OHCHR) called Israel’s actions “a likely war crime.”

 CNN has reached out to the IDF for comment.

-Note: Correction: OHCHR was the UN body that issued Tuesday’s statement.